Rand Paul claims people who write off lab leak theory of COVID origins are ‘self-interested’

 Sen. Rand Paul (R-Ky.) blasted people who are opposed to the “lab leak” theory on the origins of the COVID-19 pandemic as “self-interested,” continuing a line of accusations that has long been pushed back against by health officials.

-Paul in an interview with Fox News on Tuesday targeted Anthony Fauci, former director of the National Institute of Allergy and Infectious Diseases (NIAID), saying he had approved funding to a lab in Wuhan that was conducting tests on the virus that made it more pathogenic or transmittable, a claim that Fauci has stoutly denied.
+In an interview with Fox News on Tuesday, Paul targeted Anthony Fauci, former director of the National Institute of Allergy and Infectious Diseases (NIAID), saying he had approved funding to a lab in Wuhan that was conducting tests on the virus that made it more pathogenic or transmittable, a claim that Fauci has stoutly denied.

 “The people saying it didn’t come from a lab are self interested,” Paul said.
 “Tony Fauci approved and gave the money to the lab in Wuhan, so by approving that, he has and shares some culpability in the origins of this virus.”